Exceptional visibility on MRI

 Easily register CT and MR images

-To further minimize CT artifacts the Gold Anchor markers can be implanted with a line shape.
-This is also ideal for proton therapy since it minimizes dose perturbation.
+For minimal CT artifact the Gold Anchor markers should be implanted with a line shape.
+This is ideal for particle therapy since it minimizes dose perturbation.
+The ultrathin 0.28 mm diameter Gold Anchor MR+ marker cause very low CT artifact while still being visible on T1-weighted MR-sequence as shown in the prostate image.

 Visible on MVCT